Convex Triamond Regular Polyhedra Components

 Rotundas

-Pentagonal Triamond Rotunda,1
+Triamond Pentagonal Rotunda,1

 No Decomposition

-stel wrl switch
+off stel wrl switch

-Pentagonal Triamond Rotunda,2
+Triamond Pentagonal Rotunda,2

 No Decomposition

-stel wrl switch
+off stel wrl switch

 Regular Antiprisms can be stretched in an infinte number of infinite sets of Triamond Antiprisms.
 The faces which are stretch into Triamonds are the band of triangles on the perimeter of the antiprism.
 As a side effect the two parallel polygons of edge count N most often become irregular.
 In cases where not every triangle is stretched, the two N edged polygons that are also stretched become no longer an equal number of edges.